dmason-mlb/testrail-exporter/README.md

    - Click "Export JSON" to export in JSON format
    - Click "Export CSV" to export in CSV format compatible with spreadsheet software
    - Choose a filename and location in the save dialog
-   - Wait for the export process to complete (progress percentage is shown at the bottom)
+   - Wait for the export process to complete (progress is shown at the bottom)
    - A success message will appear when the export is finished

 ![TestRail Exporter - Loading Progress](./docs/images/testrail-exporter-load-project-progress.png)